 Welcome to Immigration Services at Kent State University!

 The Office of the General Counsel currently coordinates the petitioning for H, O, and other nonimmigrant visas needed by eligible international faculty and professionals for employment at Kent State University.
-Our office also provides employment-based permanent residency petitioning for full-time employees of the University upon approval from the employing department.
+Our office also provides employment-based permanent residency petitioning for full-time employees of the University upon request from the employee and approval from the employing unit.
 The purpose of this site is to provide educational materials, immigration updates, and - most importantly - access to the tools and forms used by the Office to assist the University in its immigration needs.
 Our office also coordinates with the Office of Global Education on policy and regulatory interpretations.
 The Office of Global Education provides international student and scholar services for the University community and coordinates the filings for F and J visas.